ccaiccie/PowerFMC/README.md

 # PowerFMC
+PowerShell module for Cisco Firepower Management Center (FMC)

+USE AT YOUR OWN RISK!
+This module is still under development and any feature may or may not work as intended.
+Please only use in lab/development environments unless you have a strong understanding of PowerShell and the REST API I am not responsible for any damages or downtime caused by the use of these modules.

-PowerShell module for Cisco Firepower Management Center (FMC) The functions in this module invoke REST calls to the FMC API enabling the bulk creation and management of objects and policies.
+The functions in this module invoke REST calls to the FMC API enabling the bulk creation and management of objects and policies.

 To use this module, create a folder called 'PowerFMC' in one of the PowerShell module paths listed